Nurayn/task-management-system/README.md

 <br>
 Random users and tasks will be created with roles and permission.
 <br>
-First user will be admin and rest will be normal users.
+First user will be admin and rest will be normal users and password will be 'password'.
 <br>
 Lastly! add open weather api key in .env file